 c) Ensure compliance with the Bank’s KPs Dealings policy.

-e) Securities trading requests submitted to the Committee to assess any violations to the Policy requirements and to decide on penalties and disciplinary actions.
+e) Review securities trading requests submitted to the Committee to assess any violations to the Policy requirements and to decide on penalties and disciplinary actions.

 The Audit & Compliance Committee will meet at least 4 times a year and its agenda shall include matters relating to Key Persons and their dealings.

-To facilitate this process, the ‘person-in-charge’ will circulate the requests as mentioned under 7.1.a) of KPs by e-mail/fax/web interface to all members of the Audit & Compliance Committee.
+The ‘person-in-charge’ will circulate the requests as mentioned under 7.1.a) of KPs by e-mail /web interface to all members of the Audit & Compliance Committee.

-Members will advise their objection to the Person-in-Charge immediately with in 2 business days.
-In case of any objection/rejection by any one member, it will be deemed that the request is declined by the committee and the ‘Person-in-Charge’ will advise the KP accordingly.
+Members will advise their approval/objection to the Person-in-Charge within the next 2 business days.
+In case of any objection/rejection by any one member, it will be deemed that the request is declined by the Committee.

 8.0 ROLE OF THE PERSON-IN-CHARGE: